saifsalemm/Nagwa-Quiz-App/README.md

 - Question Timer
 - Leader Board with Top 10 scores
 # install the dependencies and run "npm run start" in the terminal to spin the live server
+## Check comments inside the code for details on how each part of the project works